Laimiux/lce/README.md

 ## Types
-`LCE<L, C, E>` is the most flexible type.
+`LCE<L, C, E>` is the most flexible type which stands for Loading / Content / Error.
 It allows you to specify the generic parameter for each state.
 ```kotlin
 val loading = LCE.loading("We are loading")
 val content = LCE.content("Hello world")